divya1999ann/archaeological_dbms/README.md

 ## Archaeological Database Management System

-This is my ASD mini project.
-It is an archaeological database management system.
+This is my team's ASD mini project.
+It is an archaeological database management system suitable for archaeologists and governments to manage details of various artifacts.

 **Techstack**

-Front-end : *Java GUI*
+Front-end : *Java GUI*, *JSP*

 Database : *MySQL*